viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 - Single sign-in to all Microsoft Online Services
 - Full suite of authentication management capabilities using Windows Hello for Business
 - Single sign-on (SSO) to enterprise and SaaS applications
-- No use of consumer Microsoft Account identity
+- No use of consumer Microsoft account identity

 Organizations and users can join or register their Windows devices with Microsoft Entra ID to get a seamless experience to both native and web applications.
 In addition, users can setup Windows Hello for Business or FIDO2 security keys with Microsoft Entra ID and benefit from greater security with passwordless authentication.